canonical/go-dqlite/README.md

 Shell
 ------

-A basic SQLite-like dqlite shell can be built with:
+A basic SQLite-like dqlite shell is available in the `dqlite-tools` package or can be built with:
 ```
 go install -tags libsqlite3 ./cmd/dqlite
 ```